 But, Deke could only escape from being on a Jordan poster for so long…

-Speaking of memorable first meetings, as bad as Mutombo probably felt after MJ’s taunt, I’m sure he didn’t feel as bad as the little kid who was able to get right next to Jordan and not get his autograph.
+Speaking of memorable first meetings, as bad as Mutombo probably felt after MJ’s taunt, I’m sure he didn’t feel as bad as the little kid who was able to get right next to Jordan after the eyes-closed free throw and not get his autograph.

 I know this is mean, but how funny would it have been if Mutombo gave the kid the finger wag after seeing him not get MJ’s signature.